invertase/react-native-firebase/docs/pages/index.md

     color="#4CAF50"
     to="/guides"
   >
-    Our guides cover development use-cases from setup to advanced topics.
+    Getting started with React Native Firebase, or looking for advanced topics?
+Our guides are a great place to start.
   </Card>
   <Card
     icon="layers"